 We also have experience in a wide range of sectors as listed in our portfolio.

-Our Operational Performance Audit services are designed to audit all or a part of an organisation’s activities to assess efficiency and effectiveness and focuses on areas such as:
+Operational Performance Audit services is an especially active area and designed to audit all or a part of an organisation’s activities to assess efficiency and effectiveness and focuses on areas such as:

 The identification and assessment of risk in various contexts is an integral component of the projects that AOT Consulting undertakes.
-The identification and assessment of risks often forms part of a broader project though can be a stand-alone service.
+The identification and assessment of risks often forms part of a broader project though it can be provided as a stand-alone service.

 In all projects, the purpose of undertaking risk assessments is to assist organisations to identify the risks initially; consider the strategies to manage those risks and the adequacy of those strategies; and the impact assessments to the organisation.